 Disclosures made in the course of performing one’s job duties are protected under the SOX whistleblower law

 A consensus is emerging that the duty speech doctrine does not apply to SOX whistleblower claims.[i]
 The duty speech defense asserts that disclosures made while performing routine job duties are outside the ambit of protected conduct.
 The defense became increasingly popular in the wake of the Supreme Court’s 2006 decision in Garcetti v.
-Ceballos, which held that government employees cannot not bring First Amendment whistleblower retaliation claims based on work-related speech if the speech is part of their job duties.[ii]
+Ceballos, which held that government employees cannot bring First Amendment whistleblower retaliation claims based on work-related speech if the speech is part of their job duties.[ii]

 Most Department of Labor (DOL) ALJs addressing this issue have declined to apply Garcetti to SOX claims.
 For example, Judge Lee Romero Jr. concluded that “one’s job duties may broadly encompass reporting of illegal conduct, for which retaliation results.
 Therefore, restricting protected activity to place one’s job duties beyond the reach of the Act would be contrary to congressional intent.”[iii]